Lovense Lush 2 vs OhMiBod Esca 2: Which is Better For You

 With the Esca, you can also swipe through back and forth from one feature to another – which is a huge plus in my book.

 If you enjoy giving up control anonymously, the Lush is the better choice as well.
 The Lovense app has a feature that lets you share a link to temporarily give control of your toy to someone.
 You set the amount of time that they’re able to control your Lush.
 It’s a pretty intriguing feature.
 I haven’t personally used it yet but you can’t do that with OhMiBod’s app.

 Lush vs Esca: Which App is More Intuitive?

-I have found that the Esca app is more intuitive for both solo play, AND in the long-distance partner control feature.
+I have found that the Esca app is more intuitive.
 Besides more natural body rhythms, I found the easy swiping between features to be a huge plus.

 The partner chatting and video calling was also much easier to pick up on the Esca.
 It doesn’t require an email address to sign up (Lush does), AND figuring out how a partner can video call WHILE controlling the toy was much easier too.

 I also liked that once I gave control of my toy to a partner, I still have access to the control panels, so I could control it too.
 The Lush really only allows one person to control it at a time.

 The big downside to the OhMiBod app though: even though it’s more intuitive to me than Lovense’s app, we found the Esca disconnected much more frequently during video chatting than the Lush 2.
 If you plan on playing long distance, go with the Lush.